You've spent years hearing about SEO. Getting your site onto Google. Writing pages around keywords. Trying to show up when buyers search.

 What AI Answer Engines Look For

-When ChatGPT or Gemini decides who to recommend, it's looking for:
+When an AI system decides who to recommend, it looks for:

 1. Clear entity data

-Does the AI know what your business is, where you are, what you do?
-This comes from structured data (JSON-LD schema), consistent business information, and clear service descriptions.
+Does the AI know what your business is, what you offer, who you serve, and where you operate?
+This comes from structured data, consistent business information, and clear service pages.

 2. Trust signals